 Today I am sharing 7 normal things that now seem weird as a minimalist.

 I wasn’t always a minimalist.
 Thinking about some normal things that I used to do all the time, now seem weird as a minimalist.
 As we have become more and more minimal our habits have changed, in a good way!
 I can easily think of many ways our lives have changed, but here are 7 normal things that now seem weird as a minimalist.

 Everything About TV

 A TV in every room of your home is completely normal where I grew up.
 Paying for cable television is also totally normal until I became minimalist.

 We decided to ditch cable TV because it felt like a waste of time and money.
 After we adjusted to not having cable a few surprising things happened.
 I didn’t miss TV.

-I really thought I would miss all my TV programs that I was dedicated to watching.
+I really thought I would miss all the TV programs that I was dedicated to watching.
 We did save money!
-Do some long term math on your own cable bill really quick.
+Do some long-term math on your own cable bill really quick.

 We paid about $60 a month which comes to a grand savings of $2160 in the last three years.
 That a lot of money!

 TV can be very distracting and if you have a TV in every room of your home and they are always on, it takes twice as long to get things done.